 I recently finished my fourth half marathon and ended up placing first in my age group (40-44).
 The course of this race has over 9 steep inclines with various loose patches of gravel.
 The weather conditions were cold.
 I had to wear a base layer followed by two upper layers of shirts and pullover hoodies.
 Underneath my garments, I also dawned my hydration pack with 1 liter of water and about 12 oz of Gatorade.
 My half marathon race times so far have ranged from 2:09 to 2:16.
 I ended up running my slowest half marathon chip time and still ended up placing 1st in my age group.
 I believe that three factors enabled me to place 1st with my worst half marathon chip time.

 Muenster, TX is a small city out to the East of Gainsville.
 Gainsville, on the same day, was having their Halloween race which draws a lot of racers.
 Whenever you have a small pool of racers where the overall prize purse is a ceramic beer stein this keeps out the hardcore competitive racers.
-Don’t get me wrong I would have loved to finished masters first place and swiped the beer stein.
-A small prize purse combined with a small town race equate to a much less competitive race.
+Don’t get me wrong I would have loved to finished Master first place and swiped the beer stein.
+A small prize purse combined with a small-town race equates to a much less competitive race.

 2. Course conditions

 The course is littered with many steep inclines and loose gravel.
-Many, first time half marathon racers would be better off to select a relatively flat course.
+Many, first-time half marathon racers would be better off selecting a relatively flat course.
 The loose gravel and overall hilliness of the course turn people away from the race.
-However on the flip side, like myself, I enjoy the challenge of hills and tough race courses.
+However on the flip side, like myself, I enjoy the challenge of hills and tough racecourses.